 Let’s take a look at the results of this mod from an electrical standpoint.
 Keep in mind that every console will always have a certain percentage difference in tolerance levels; Unless you replace every single component on the board with 0.1% versions, expect at least a 5% difference in readings.

 For this particular console, we see a reading of 760mV on the color lines of the unmodified console (RGB were all the same value, so I’ll just show red).
-Anything over 700mV has the potential to wash out the colors, so this is bad from the start.
-After the bypass, we see the level drop to a much better 708mV and I’ve seen 3-6 AES’ as low as 670mV after performing this mod – All are better than the much too high values of the original output.
+Anything over 714mV has the potential to wash out the colors, so this is bad from the start.
+After the bypass, we see the level drop to a much better 708mV and I’ve seen 3-6 AES’ as low as 670mV after performing this mod – A bit too low is much better than the high values of the original output.

 Also, notice the signal itself: You can see the much “cleaner” signal on the output side, represented by the straighter line!